runejs/server/README.md

 #### Update Server

-RuneJS does not provide a fully working update server for revision 435.
-While this is planned for a future release, the [refactored-client-435](https://github.com/Promises/refactored-client-435) currently has the update server disabled.
-Due to this, we can only recommend this client at this time.
+RuneJS provides a fully working update server for the 435 client to use.
+The update server runs alongside the regular game server using the same port, so no additional configuration is required.
+Simply start the server and then your game client.